Home

 - Aged 19 or over and in the first year of their apprenticeship.

-Example: Emma, at age 23, in the first year of her apprenticeship is entitled to a minimum hourly rate of £4.15, but from the second year she will be entitled to the national minimum wage rate, which is £8.20 per hour.
+Example: Emma at age 23 in the first year of her apprenticeship is entitled to a minimum hourly rate of £4.15, but from the second year she will be entitled to National minimum wage rate; which is £8.20 per hour.

 Apprentices are entitled to the minimum wage for their age if they both: